oracle/dw-vldb-samples/spm_in_practice/README.md

 <h2>Utility Scripts for Using SPM in Practice</h2>

-The example.sql script will demonstrate the scripts in Wutil".
+The example.sql script will demonstrate the scripts in "util".
+You will need permission to create an Oracle user "spmtest".
+The user is created for you, so be sure to use a test environment when you experiment with this for the first time.

 Example output is shown in example.lst.

 For background, check out http://blogs.oracle.com/optimizer